 The timing adds another layer of concern.
 This outage comes just days after OpenAI disclosed a significant security breach at Mixpanel, one of its key data analytics providers.
 That incident saw an attacker export "a dataset containing limited customer identifiable information and analytics information," including user names, emails, and other details tied to the OpenAI API.

 While OpenAI hasn't suggested any connection between the security breach and today's outage, the rapid succession of incidents will likely raise questions about the company's infrastructure stability.
-For a company that's positioned itself as the leader of the AI revolution, reliability concerns could prove costly as competitors like and push their own AI offerings.
+For a company that's positioned itself as the leader of the AI revolution, reliability concerns could prove costly as competitors like Google and Microsoft push their own AI offerings.